 It’s often said that nothing in life is certain but death and taxes.
 Probate fees on an estate can be added to this common saying.
 Probate fees are paid on the fair market value of the assets held in the deceased’s estate.
-While obtaining a grant of probate is not mandatory, in order for certain assets (land, financial accounts, publically traded securities) to be transferred to beneficiaries and to protect the Executor and others from liability, most estates are probated.
+While obtaining a grant of probate is not mandatory, in order for certain assets (land, financial accounts, publicly traded securities) to be transferred to beneficiaries and to protect the Executor and others from liability, most estates are probated.

 Probate is a process where the deceased’s will is legally approved by the courts, the assets are disclosed and the appointed Executor is confirmed.
 Once approved, the grant of probate gives the Executor legal authority to deal with the assets in that estate.
 If someone dies intestate (without a will), the probate process becomes more complicated; the court will appoint an Executor and the estate will be distributed by the provincial rules governing intestacy – which may not be in the manner the deceased intended.
 It is therefore very important for clients to have a will and at a minimum, review the will when there are changes in their lives.